 More internet-connected devices also emphasize the need for security-protected devices.
 Therefore IoT systems must be developed robustly, sending only encrypted messages to prevent the likelihood of cyberattacks.

-Finally, as a smart building may have multiple types of IoT sensing devices, methods of communication should integrate into a unified platform for facility managers to understand.
+Finally, smart buildings should have a unified platform for facility managers to understand.
+This platform should integrate multiple types of IoT sensing devices and methods of communication.
 This is essential as in-depth data is futile if actions cannot be taken efficiently.

-Many IoT devices for occupancy detection, air monitoring and water leak sensing have emphasized that smart building technology is a system, not a standalone product.
-Therefore, we have also developed our Surface to Cloud™ platform which allows for wireless and power-efficient communication via LoRaWAN.
+Smart building technology is a system, not a standalone product.
+This has been highlighted by many Internet of Things (IoT) devices for occupancy detection, air monitoring, and water leak sensing.
+Therefore, we have also developed our LAIIER Cloud™ which allows for wireless and power-efficient communication via LoRaWAN®.
 Alerts and insights can thus be proactively communicated to key stakeholders such as facility managers.